Fire Play

 The interest belongs to the long sexological tradition of cataloguing unusual desires that began with Richard von Krafft-Ebing's Psychopathia Sexualis (1886), which set the template of Greek-and-Latin -philia labels later applied to fire arousal.
 Pyrophilia itself is a much later and far thinner coinage: it has never been common or well studied, and the medical record consists almost entirely of isolated case reports rather than systematic research.

-- 1987: psychiatrists D. Bourget and John Bradford published "Fire Fetishism, Diagnostic and Clinical Implications: A Review of Two Cases" in the Canadian Journal of Psychiatry, describing arsonists for whom fire appeared to function as a sexual fetish and noting the psychosexual element sometimes entangled with firesetting.
+- 1987: psychiatrists Dominique Bourget, John Bradford and Wilson published "Fire Fetishism, Diagnostic and Clinical Implications: A Review of Two Cases" in the Canadian Journal of Psychiatry, describing arsonists for whom fire appeared to function as a sexual fetish and noting the psychosexual element sometimes entangled with firesetting.

-- 1999: R. E. Litman reported "A case of pyrophilia" in a Canadian Psychiatric Association bulletin, one of the few publications to use the term directly.
+- 1999: Larry C. Litman reported "A case of pyrophilia" in the CPA Bulletin of the Canadian Psychiatric Association, one of the very few publications to use the term directly.

 The closely related word pyrolagnia (from pyro- plus -lagnia, "lust") is sometimes used interchangeably for sexual excitement derived from watching or igniting fire.
 Pyrophilia is not separately listed in the DSM-5-TR, where it would fall under the residual category of "other specified paraphilic disorder," and the DSM's classification of pyromania as an impulse-control disorder deliberately gives no indication of overlap with the paraphilias.
 As a result, pyrophilia is "not fully accepted by the general psychological community."